simonheimlicher/heimlicher.com/content/transformation/okrs-vs-performance-management/index.md

 - human resources
 lastmod: "2023-04-30T12:18:20Z"
 series:
-- OKR
+- okr
 subtitle: Why you need both
 summary: Objectives and Key Results (OKRs) are a methodology to align and keep an entire organization focused on its agreed upon goals.
 But do OKRs compete with or rather complement widely established performance review processes?
 tags:
-- OKR
+- okr
-- Talent
+- talent
-- Performance
+- performance
 title: OKRs vs. performance management
 toc: true
 ---